 People should not return to contact sports after a concussion until all ill effects have resolved and medical evaluation has been completed.

 Repeated concussions may increase a person’s risk of dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more , Parkinson disease Parkinson Disease (PD) Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
-It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more , and depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more in later life.
+It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more , and depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more in later life.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.